ZFake/gpt-2/GOOGLE_COLABORATORY.md

 #5 DATASET PREPARATION

 Move files you wish the model to train on to `colab/dataset` subdirectory.

+You can also use alternative datasets – just create another subdirectory within `colab` directory and change `dataset_path` variable in Jupyter notebook accordingly.
+E.g.: `colab/alternative-dataset` subdirectory corresponds to `dataset_path = 'alternative-dataset'` in Jupyter notebook.

 #6 RUNNING
 Just run Jupyter notebook provided (**Runtime** menu **Run all** item).